Roy Halladay: 2002–2006

-In 2001, after being demoted to the minor leagues, Halladay immersed himself in the works of sports psychologist Harvey Dorfman.
-This exposure was at least partly responsible for resurrecting his career.
 In 2002, Halladay had a breakout season, finishing with a 19–7 record, while posting a 2.93 ERA with 168 strikeouts in 239.1 innings.
 Halladay was named to the American League All-Star team.
 Halladay continued his success in the 2003 season, posting a 22–7 record with a 3.25 ERA in 266 innings.
 He also recorded 204 strikeouts and only 32 walks, good for a 6.38 strikeout-to-walk ratio.
 Halladay pitched the first extra-inning shutout in the major leagues since Jack Morris in Game 7 of the 1991 World Series, leading the Blue Jays to victory over the Tigers on September 6.
-He pitched 10 innings and had not allowed a hit until Kevin Witt doubled with two outs in the top of the eighth.
+He pitched 10 innings and did not allow a hit until Kevin Witt doubled with two outs in the top of the eighth.
 Halladay won the American League Cy Young Award, while being once again named an All-Star and leading the Blue Jays to a surprising 86 victories.
 He was named by his peers as the Players Choice Awards AL Outstanding Pitcher.
 He was also named the Sporting News AL Pitcher of the Year and the Baseball Prospectus Internet Baseball Awards AL Cy Young Award winner.